areskeldi/linearregression/README.md

 I obtained my data from the World Bank’s database.
 The data consists of a random sample of 40 countries.
 Two variables for each country include their per capita GDP (measured in current international dollars) and life expectancy (measured in total years) in 2017.

-In order to test my hypothesis that per capita GDP has a positive impact on life expectancy, I estimate a simple linear regression model:
+In order to test my hypothesis that per capita GDP has a positive impact on life expectancy, I estimate a simple linear regression model using the numpy, matplotlib, and sklearn Python libraries:

 ![picture](eco250_linear.png)